What tends to keep this type up at night

 Full profile

-What drives this type, what pressure distorts, and what helps it land again.
+What drives this type, how pressure distorts it, and what usually helps it settle again.

 At your best